Evidence that the Bible is God’s Word

 - The Bible declares that life begins at conception (Jeremiah 1:5) and God declares that He knew each of us before we were born (Psalm 139:13-15).
 In Exodus 21:22-23, the biblical penalty for killing an unborn child was death.
 Today, it is an irrefutable biological fact that the fertilized egg is truly an entire human being.
 Nothing will be added to the first cell except nutrition and oxygen.

 - The Bible commanded circumcision of baby Jewish boys on the eighth day.
 (See Genesis 17:12; Leviticus 12:3; Luke 1:59).
 Medical science has discovered that the blood clotting chemical prothrombin peaks in a newborn on the eighth day.
+It is also a peak point for the human immune system.
 This is therefore the safest day to circumcise a baby.
 How could Moses have known this?

 - Wise pest-control procedures are given in Leviticus 25:1-24.
 Modern farmers are still plagued by multiplying insects.
 Yet God gave a sure-fire remedy to control these pests centuries ago.
 Moses commanded Israel to set aside one year in seven when no crops were raised.
 Insects winter in the stalks of last year’s harvest, hatch in the spring, and are perpetuated by laying eggs in the new crop.
 If the crop is denied one year in seven, the pests are controlled.
 And this promoted soil conservation.